 Rachel BrowningRachel Child Browning was the wife of famed gun inventor John M. Browning.
 She was widely known for her charitable activities.
 Much of her work was done privately but she was said to have aided hundreds of families in Ogden.

 Margaret BurnsDr.
 Burns worked as an osteopath in Ogden.
 She was instrumental in the medical care at the Crittenton home for young women.
 She was a founding member of the Ogden Business and Professional Women's Club.

 Helena Butterfield CaseHelena taught all grades at the Utah State Industrial School.
 She began teaching in 1917 and taught 34 years without a single absent day.
 She taught physical education and organized the first pep club for girls in 1920.
 In 1940, she was responsible for the largest class in Red Cross training to ever graduate in the United States.

-Lucy ClarkLucy Clark was born in Garland and became active in the Suffrage movement.
+Lucy ClarkLucy Clark was born in Farmington and became active in the Suffrage movement.
 She was the only woman who had a seat on the floor of the Republication convention in 1908 as a regular delegate.
 She was the only woman who voted in the convention.
-She was the president of the suffrage association in Box Elder and vice president of the state association.

 Mary Anna Clara CoulterIn 1902, Mary was elected to the House of Representatives of the Utah Legislature and was the only woman member in the fifth general assembly.
 She was the first woman to have served as a chairman of the judiciary committee of a state legislature body in the United States.